yeldiRium/nix-config/README.md

 6. Restart WSL to be sure
 7. Optional: If you want to use commit signing, import your private key

+## Setting up a worker

+I've built some scripts to easily manage worker servers using my nix config and to differentiate them from my work computers.
+I might extend this to easily setup k3s clusters or similar, but for now they're just machines that don't do anything but connect to a tailscale network.

+I have a separate [guide to using them](./WORKER.md).

 ## Assumed filesystem

 Some parts of this config assume certain paths are present in the system,